EladOzCohen/SQL-Data-Exploartion---Covid-19/README.md

--- Q3) Listing the countries that were the first to reach herd immunity.
+### Q3: Listing the countries that were the first to reach herd immunity.
--- Note: Although a controversial topic, for the sake of practice I choose to define herd immunity as fully vacinating atleast 70% of the population.
+(Note: Although a controversial topic, for the sake of practice I choose to define herd immunity as fully vacinating atleast 70% of the population)

 ```SQL
 WITH temp_table